apache/parquet-format/ParxMagicNumber.md

 * Provide a mechanism to only introduce a single new magic number for parquet that can last at least a decade.
-* Provide integrity checks for the for the footer.
+* Provide integrity checks for the footer.
 * Provide the ability for readers to have a granular understanding of structural and semantic backward incompatible features that are required to read a particular file.